dsgoryachev/dsgoryachev/README.md

 👋 **Hi, I’m Dmitry**

-I look forward to collaborating on projects where I can be useful.
+I am looking forward to collaborating on projects where I can be useful.

 🧰 **Skills and API:**